ttscoff/bunch/using-bunch/menu.md

 ## Main Menu

 Clear Checkmarks
 : When in Toggle Bunches or Single Bunch modes, this options will clear the checkmarks next to "active" Bunches, forcing them to relaunch next time even if they're already running.
-You can also clear a single checkmark by Option-clicking a checked Bunch in the menu.
+You can also clear a single checkmark by Shift-clicking a checked Bunch in the menu.

 Close Items in...
 : You can quit the apps opened in any Bunch from this submenu.
 Files, scripts, and urls (as well as `!` lines that already quit an app) are ignored, unless they're preceded with a `!` to indicate they run on close.
 Some commands are reversed (Dock, Wallpaper, DND, Desktop icons...).